rumca-js/Django-link-archive/README_search.md

  - Link rot is real, it is hard to keep up, with what is maintained
  - How to filter sources at self hosting?
 Which RSS sources are important, and which are not?

+# Data analysis

+Propositions for data analysis.
+There are many things we can do with so much data.

+ - Verify link rot, by checking how many pages are still present
+ - Capture small creators, which are quoted quite often (filter mainstream media first)
+ - Iterate over links, and check which links are quoted often, maintain network identification.
+Propose a 'karma' for a link, check which links are most influential